kythe/kythe/kythe/web/site/examples.md

 Set the following three environment variables:

 *   `KYTHE_ROOT_DIRECTORY`: The absolute path for file input to be extracted.
+    This is generally the root of the repository.
+All files extracted will be stored relative to this path.
 *   `KYTHE_OUTPUT_DIRECTORY`: The absolute path for storing output.
 *   `KYTHE_CORPUS`: The corpus label for extracted files.